zainaalq/git-intro-harjoitus/git-basics.md

   - Advantages Simplicity, encourages small and frequent commits, and ensures a very stable "trunk" at all times.
   - Disadvantages: Can be challenging for larger teams or complex projects, as it requires strict discipline and automation.

 - **Release Branching:** In this strategy, there's a "develop" branch for ongoing work, and when it's time for a release, a "release" branch is created.
-Bug fixes for the release are made on the release branch, and once it's stable, it's merged into "master."
+Bug fixes for the release are made on the release branch, and once it's stable, it's merged into "main."
   - Advantages Provides a way to stabilize the code for releases while still allowing ongoing development.
   - Disadvantages: Can introduce complexity in managing multiple branches, and merging can be challenging.